imazen/folioxml/readme.md

 This is a full streaming lexer, parser, and transpiler for Folio Flat File databases.
 Outputs include SLX, XML, HTML, and Lucene.
 Stream-based (not DOM-based) - can process gigabyes quickly with very low RAM use.

 The first conversion step is lossless, to a format called SLX.
-This this is like XML, but contains “ghost tags”, which come in pairs (with a matching GUID), and can start and end anywhere.
+This this is like XML, but contains "ghost tags", which come in pairs (with a matching GUID), and can start and end anywhere.
 This simplifies the ~120 keyword ~20 context language to ~12 keywords and 2 contexts.

 The second conversion is from SLX to XML.
 This causes the ghost tags to be split, and is therefore nominally lossy, but lossless in reality.